Nkelechi11/Nkelechi11/README.md

 - 🔭 Working on: **A mobile website wireframe for a food delivery organization**
 - 🌍 Languages: **English, Twi, HTML, CSS, Javascript, Figma**
 - 📫 How to reach me: **adjavonclement54@gmail.com**
-- ⚡ Fun fact: **I am a teacher and the child development coach.
+- ⚡ Fun fact: **I am a teacher and a children development coach in Africa.
 I empower and educate children about the vast tech and AI world.
-This is to prevent them from falling behind and sticking strictly to the  knowledge of the traditional career opportunities**
+The goal is to prevent them from being in the situation of falling behind and sticking strictly to the  knowledge of the traditional career opportunities**

 ## My Skills 🧠